rekhaDevs/samagragovernance.in/src/pages/team/index.md

       an in-depth understanding of the government's functioning at grassroot level, Ankit wanted to work at the state level to contribute towards effective and sustainable systemic change.
 With this in mind, Ankit joined Samagra to create impact at scale.
-He currently leads the Misssion Prerna engagement.
+He currently leads the Mission Prerna engagement in Uttar Pradesh.
     image: /img/Ankit.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ankitjain0812'
     name: Ankit Jain